 With quality management, manufacturing organizations still often use pen and paper, spreadsheets, or barely updated homebrew software from 2005.
 These options don’t scale, and they don’t help you improve manufacturing quality.
-To unlock a true ROI of quality spending, you need quality management software built with enterprise features in mind.
+To unlock a true ROI of quality spending, you need QMS software built with enterprise features in mind.

-At its simplest, enterprise software serves a corporate organization—as opposed to its individual users.
+At its simplest, enterprise quality management (EQMS) software serves a corporate organization—as opposed to its individual users.
 That means that the software:

 - Scales to incorporate the data produced by the entire organization, not just a single department